Zivan-R/DOCS-DevOps-practice/debugging-postmortems-runbooks/linux-bash/2-count-ips-in-logfile.md

 # You can pipe a second awk to directly create the file in one command
 awk '{print $1}' access.log | sort | uniq -c | sort -nr | head -n 1 | awk '{ print $2 }' > /home/admin/highestip.txt
 ```
 - sort -nr: n will sort by numerical values and by default it will be ascending.
-That's why we use the reverse -r flag, so the highest count is first
+That's why we use the reverse -r flag.
 </details>